sandeeptopwal/dota_assignment/README.md

 **Steps to generate build and deploy** -

- Take the checkout of this repository.
-Go to this project directory via command line and run following command -
+ Take the clone of this repository or download as a zip file.
+After cloning/extracting , go to this project directory via command line and run following command -

  - mvn install - to download the project dependecies and generate build.